jpakkane/capypdf/readme.md

 ## Features

-- Aims to support all functionality available in PDF (eventually)
+- Aims to support all functionality in PDF (eventually), including accessibility features
 - Reads PNG, JPEG and TIFF files
 - Fully color managed using [LittleCMS 2](https://littlecms.com/)
 - Not implemented in C
 - Provides a plain C API for easy integration into scripting languages
 - Ships with a `ctypes` Python binding and a C++ wrapper header
 - Minimal dependencies
+- Creates PDF 2.0 unless chosen PDF type (X, A, etc) requires a specific older version

 ## Things the library does not do